abdurahmanselmanovic/JS/README.md

-# JavaScript
+# JavaScript Full Guide

-This repository is full guide for beginners which start with JS
+This repository is a full guide for beginners, which starts with JS.
+Every chapter has been studied down to the smallest detail.

 ### This repostroy contain